GuccioGucci/yoke/README.md

 <a name='provisioning-terraform'></a>
 ## Provisioning: Terraform

-You're probably guessing what's the impact on provisioning, once we move task-definition out of Terraform scope.
+You're probably guessing what's the impact on provisioning, once we move task-definition out of Terraform scope (since tesk-definition in `ECS` are managed resources, with individual revisions).
 Here's an [interesting discussion on the topic](https://github.com/hashicorp/terraform-provider-aws/issues/632), with alternative approaches.

-We'll try to recap here, with examples.
+We'll recap them here, with examples, using the following as reference scenario: a shared `module.tf`, with common definitions, and per-environment `$stage/main.tf` files (eg: `dev/main.tf`, `qa/main.tf` and `prd/main.tf`).

 <a name='mixed-managed-and-live'></a>
 ### Mixed: managed and live (migrating to Update mode)

-One approach is to rely on both a `resource` for *managed* task definition, and also a `data` to get current *live* task definition in the ECS environment.
+One approach is to rely on both a `resource` for *managed* task definition, and also a `data` to get current *live* task definition in the `ECS` environment.
 Then, on task definition `resource`, you can pick the "latest" one, being either *managed* or *live* one (latest meaning being the biggest of them).

 Here's an example: